Nur-dirow888/networkwalks-B082-week2-password-cracking-labs/README.md

 ---

-## 🧪 Project Module 1 – Password Cracking with John the Ripper
+## 🧪 Project Module 1 & 2 – Password Cracking with John the Ripper and with Networkwalks

 ### Tools Used